giantswarm/docs/sources/installation/gettingstarted2.md

 $ docker run --link redis:redis -p 1337:1337 -ti --rm registry.giantswarm.io/marian/currentweather
 ```

 Accessing the server in a browser requires knowledge of the IP address your docker host binds to containers.
+This depends on the operating system.

-With `boot2docker` you can find it out using `boot2docker ip`.
+__Mac/Windows__: with `boot2docker` you can find it out using `boot2docker ip`.
 The default here is `192.168.59.103`.

-When on Linux, the command `ip addr show docker0|grep inet` should print out a line containing the correct address.
+__Linux__: the command `ip addr show docker0|grep inet` should print out a line containing the correct address.
 The default in this case is `172.17.42.1`.

 So one of the following two commands will likely work: